timkleier/fusion-auth/api-keys.md

 The next time you log in to FusionAuth and access the `/branches/:id/products` route, you should pass authorization and receive the expected response from the Product Inventory service.

 ## Session Housekeeping
-If you try multiple requests across the services, you may notice you're getting responses indicated you're unauthorized due to the session is dropping the `access_token`.
-The fix for this is simple, you'll just need to add a unique name to the `expressSession` in the gateway and each of our microservices.
+If you try multiple requests across the services, you may notice you're getting responses indicated you're unauthorized due to the session id changing.
+This is becaue the private services are responding with their own session cookie, which is overriding the one from the gateway.
+The fix for this is simple; you'll just need to add a unique name to the `expressSession` in the gateway and each of our microservices.

 ```
   // in the gateway, app.js